wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.8.4 - Released on 22 May 2025 =
+* New: layout update for Subscription Tab and subscription information front end.
+* New: Show points on renewal in existing PAR plugin compatibility
+* New: latest wp(6.8.1) and wc( 9.8.5 )
+* Fix: Fix inventory issue related to subscription box product type

 = 1.8.3 - Released on 22 April 2025 =
 *New: Show Supported Recurring Payment on WooCommerce Payment setting page